natcap.invest.utils

 Context manager for logging GDAL errors with python logging.

+While we are now using gdal.UseExceptions(), we still need this to handle GDAL logging that does not get raised as an exception.
 GDAL error messages are logged via python’s logging system, at a severity that corresponds to a log level in logging.
 Error messages are logged with the osgeo.gdal logger.

 Parameters: